Sky Sports Scottish Premiership Goal of the Season 2024/25

 With the 2024/25 season nearing a dramatic conclusion, we're giving you the chance to vote for your Scottish Premiership goal of the season so far.

-Aberdeen’s Topi Keskinen, Celtic’s Callum McGregor, Daizen Maeda, Reo Hatate and Cameron Carter-Vickers, Dundee’s Simon Murray, Louis Moult of Dundee United, Hibernian defender Jack Iredale, Rangers duo Hamza Igamane and Tom Lawrence, Ross County’s Akil Wright, plus Mikael Mandron of St Mirren are up for the award.
+Aberdeen duo Topi Keskinen and Kevin Nisbet, Celtic’s Callum McGregor, Daizen Maeda, Reo Hatate and Cameron Carter-Vickers, Dundee’s Simon Murray, Louis Moult of Dundee United, Hibernian defender Jack Iredale, Rangers' Hamza Igamane, Ross County’s Akil Wright, plus Mikael Mandron of St Mirren are up for the award.

-Click play on the video above to see all 12 goals in full and then vote for your favourite!
+Click play on the video above to see all 12 goals and then vote for your favourite!

 The winner will be announced at the PFA Scotland awards on Sunday May 4.
 Voting closes at 5pm on Friday May 2.